Buzz Logo

 If a veteran drops any courses during or after the add/drop period, it may create a student debt.
 Please contact the us prior to any withdrawls, after the add/drop period, so that we can better help you make an informed decision.

-If you think you might fail a class, contact us as soon as possible.
+If you think you might fail a class, please contact us as soon as possible.
 There are resources on campus that can provide tutoring support, all at no cost to the student.
 The Military and Veterans Support Center is more than happy to help coordinate educational support services.

-If you fail a class and did not continue to attend through the last day of the semester, a student debt will be established.
+If you fail a class and did not continue to attend through the last day of the semester, a student debt will normally be established.
 This may lead to the veteran and school both owing money back to the VA.
-In the case of the school, those debts will then be billed back to the student by the university.
+In the case of a debt to the school, those debts will then be billed back to the student by the university.
 Veterans should seek educational support through Veterans Upward Bound, the Academic Support Center, or TRiO Student Support Services to avoid failing a course.
-If you think you might fail a course, do not, under any circumstances, stop attending!
+If you think you might fail a course, please do not, under any circumstances, stop attending!

 Students placed on Academic Suspension must be reported to the VA.
 The VA may send a debt letter to students placed on Academic Suspension and their education benefits may be suspended depending on the circumstances involved.

-Contact the Military and Veterans Success Center for more information.
+Students should contact the Military and Veterans Success Center for more information.

 School Complaints or Feedback.